-Groundworks Consulting Group partners with landscape business owners to fix margin, build systems, and create businesses worth buying — or worth keeping.
+Groundworks Consulting Group serves landscape, construction, and service businesses to improve margins, build systems, and fortify businesses so they are worth buying or keeping.

-P&L interpretation, markup vs. margin correction, job costing, labor burden analysis.
+P&L interpretation, markup vs. margin correction, job costing, labor rate analysis, and material buying review.
 Find the money that's already in the business.

 Go-to-market strategy, ICP definition, sales cadence, proposal development, and contract origination playbook for commercial maintenance revenue.